-Established in 1891, North Carolina Agricultural and Technical State University (N.C.
-A&T) is a public, historically black, doctoral higher research land-grant institution.
-Throughout its history, N.C.
-A&T has maintained a rich tradition in academics, research and outreach.
-Today, the university's learner-centered community aims to develop and preserve intellectual capital through interdisciplinary learning, discovery and engagement, and is committed to fulfilling its fundamental purposes through exemplary undergraduate and graduate instruction, scholarly and creative research, and effective public service and engagement.
-The university's vision is to be recognized as a preeminent land-grant university and the institution of choice for high-achieving students who are inspired by outstanding teaching and learning, civic engagement, transformative research, and creative scholarship to solve societal change.
+Over the past 128 years, N.C.
+A&T has maintained a rich tradition in academics, research, discovery and outreach, to become one of the nation's most highly respected institutions of higher education.
+The university aims to develop and preserve intellectual capital through interdisciplinary learning, discovery and engagement, and is committed to fulfilling its fundamental purposes through exemplary undergraduate and graduate instruction, scholarly and creative research, and effective public service and engagement.
+The current vision is to be recognized as a preeminent land-grant university and the institution of choice for high-achieving students.

-With an enrollment of nearly 11,000 students and a workforce of more than 2,000, N.C.
-A&T is the largest historically black university in the university of North Carolina (UNC) system and the largest historically black university among the 77 institutions in the nation's land-grant system.
-N.C.
-A&T awards baccalaureate, masters and doctoral degrees.
-The academic programs are offered through the College of Arts, Humanities, and Social Sciences, College of Engineering, College of Agriculture and Environmental Sciences, College of Business and Economics, College of Education, The Graduate College, College of Health and Human Sciences, College of Science and Technology, Center for Academic Excellence and Joint School of Nanoscience and Nanoengineering.
+With an enrollment of 12,142 students, A&T is the largest historically black college or university (HBCU) in the nation.
+A&T awards baccalaureate, master's and doctoral degrees through the College of Agriculture and Environmental Sciences; College of Arts, Humanities and Social Sciences; College of Business and Economics; College of Education; College of Engineering; College of Health and Human Sciences; College of Science and Technology; The Graduate College; and the Joint School of Nanoscience and Nanoengineering.

-Over the years, N.C.
-A&T has adapted its curriculum and teaching methodologies to ensure that science, technology, engineering, and mathematics (STEM) students-and those in other disciplines-receive an education that allows them to be competitive in a changing world.
+A&T has adapted its curriculum and teaching methodologies to ensure that students in STEM (science, technology, engineering and mathematics) and other disciplines receive an education that allows them to be competitive in a changing world.
 Students across the disciplines are afforded opportunities to work and study with renowned scholars, researchers and other professionals who serve on the faculty and are held in high esteem across the nation and abroad.
-The university is among the top producers of African-American engineers on the undergraduate level, agriculture graduates and certified public accountants in the nation, and it is one of the top producers of African-Americans with bachelor's degrees in journalism/mass communication and psychology.
+A&T is among the top producers of African-American engineers, agriculture graduates and certified public accountants in the nation, and is one of the top producers of African Americans with baccalaureate degrees in journalism/mass communication and psychology.